HairWeaver: Few-Shot Photorealistic Hair Motion Synthesis with Sim-to-Real Guided Video Diffusion: Experiments

 \subsection{Limitations and Future Works}

 The model's performance can degrade in scenarios with extreme deviations between the driving pose and the reference image.
 For instance, when the driving video involves significant zooming that leads to large changes in scale, the preservation of the subject's appearance and identity can be compromised.
-Furthermore, like many generative models, our method struggles with rendering some details, particularly in generating consistently accurate and realistic hands.
-We attribute these challenges primarily to the scope of our training data and the limitations of the backbone model's (LTX-Video~\citep{HaCohen2024LTXVideo}) generation ability.
+Furthermore, like many generative models, our method struggles to render certain details, particularly when generating consistently accurate and realistic hands.
+We attribute these challenges primarily to the scope of our training data and the limitations of the backbone model's (LTX-Video~\cite{HaCohen2024LTXVideo}) generation ability.
 Future work could address these by incorporating more diverse training data and employing more advanced backbone models.